-The optional usage of a dehumidistat allows the furnace's circulator blower to operate at a slightly lower speed (85% of esired speed) during a combined thermostat call for cooling and dehumidistat call for dehumidification.
+The optional usage of a dehumidistat allows the furnace's circulator blower to operate at a slightly lower speed during a combined thermostat call for cooling and dehumidistat call for dehumidification.
 This can be done trough an independent dehumidistat or through a thermostat's DEHUM terminal (if available).
 This lower blower speed enhances dehumidification of the conditioned air as it passes through the AC coil.
 For proper function, a dehumidistat applied to this furnace must operate on 24 VAC and utilize a switch which opens on humidity rise.
 Refer to the "Thermostat Wiring Diagrams" figure for additional wiring details.
-(See Figure 34).